GispoCoding/eis_toolkit/README.md

 ## Roadmap

 - Milestone 1: **Beta release 0.1** (November 2023).
 The toolkit should have the basic funtionalities required for a full MPM workflow.
 Official testing phase begins.
 The plugin will be still under active development.
 - Milestone 2: **Release 1.0** (April 2024).
 All features should be incorporated at this time and the toolkit useful for actual MPM work.
-Testing will continue and potential bugs will be fixed and the user experience refined.
+Testing will continue, potential bugs will be fixed and the user experience refined.

 ## Contributing